Acropora hyacinthus: Description

 Acropora hyacinthus occurs in plate- or table-shaped wide colonies that consist of a number of thin branches in a lattice structure.
 It has strongly inclined branchlets.
-A. hyacinthus has axial dominant branches, i.e. each branch has a large dominant axial corallite with much smaller cup-shaped radial corallites.
-The corallites on specimens of Acropora hyacinthus are often darker than the main branch structure.
+A. hyacinthus has axial dominant branches, each branch has a large dominant axial corallite with much smaller cup-shaped radial corallites.
+The corallites on specimens of A. hyacinthus are often darker than the main branch structure.
 The species looks similar to many tabular Acropora species and is often misidentified in the field.